What Are Today’s Top-Paying Gigs in B2B Writing?

 Blog posts are among the lowest paying gigs in B2B writing.
 I don’t agree it should be that way — but it is.
 However, ghostwritten articles pay very well.
 I know a copywriter who ghostwrites three articles a month for a logistics company.
 Each is about 800 words and she charges $600 each.
 That fee may seem modest by some standards, but she’s able to crank those articles out in a day — a long day, she admits — with few, if any, revisions requested by the client.
 That’s a profitable day of writing in my book!

 You might be wondering, what’s the difference between a blog post and an article?
-Answer: not much.
-B2B companies actually use ghostwritten articles in their blogs, but also get them published in trade and professional magazines.
+Answer: Not much.
+B2B companies actually use ghostwritten articles in their blogs, but also get the articles published in trade and professional magazines.
 Because these articles tend to be more meaty and polished, and because the byline is often the CEO, companies are willing to pay more.

 4. Facebook Ads

 Facebook ads are the latest rage in B2B marketing.
 Companies are discovering that well-written ads on Facebook can generate good quality leads.
 You’ll often see companies promoting their white papers on Facebook.
 (Tip: When quoting a white paper project, also ask to quote writing the Facebook ad and other promotional copy.
 You’ll boost your project income.)

 Like any good ad, success is driven by the concept and copy.
 You can come up with an idea for a Facebook ad, and write two or three versions for testing, in half a day.
 Your fee? $500-$1,000.

 Case studies are customer success stories.
 These “before-and-after” stories are usually written in the style of a feature story, similar to what you’d read in Forbes or Logistics & Supply Chain News.
 Think of a case study as a long customer testimonial, only better!